mortendk/saga11/src/content/_datapagination/README.md

-The datapagination folder is used to keep the 11ty pagination files in one place usually used on the _data
+This is used for the styleguide should kill